As the end of support for SAP ECC looms, the option of migrating to SAP…

 - Disaster Recovery/High Availability: An SAP administrator is responsible for backing up and restoring the environment, and testing the backup systems.
 These SAP Basis administration tasks are often outsourced to a cloud disaster recovery partner, who can generally improve reliability and lower costs.

-Basis experts often take the technical lead in SAP upgrades and migrations.
-When a business upgrades to an SAP HANA® cloud, or migrates to new SAP hosting provider, business doesn’t stop.
+Typically, Basis experts take the technical lead in SAP upgrades and migrations.
+When a business upgrades or migrates to new SAP hosting or cloud provider, business doesn’t stop.
 The team needs to migrate the business data, configure, and test the new installation, all while keeping the former, source system running.
-The business keeps generating new data during the migration, which in turn, needs to be migrated as well.
-In addition, the business may decide to change the database and/or O.S. platform on the newly migrated system, adding extreme complexity.
-It’s incredibly intricate, and can take several months for a large organization.
+As you can imagine, the business continues generating new data during the migration, which in turn, needs to be migrated to as well.
+In addition, the business may decide to change the database and/or O.S. platform to a newer technology like SAP S/4HANA, adding extreme complexity.
+These landscapes are incredibly intricate and can take several months to complete for a large organization.
 Without a highly-qualified SAP Basis team, the project can run into costly delays, or fail entirely.